Springfield–Branson National Airport: Facilities

 The airport covers 2,750 acre and has two runways: 14/32, asphalt/concrete, 8,000 × 150 ft; and 2/20, concrete, 7,003 × 150 ft.

-In the year ending December 31, 2021 the airport had 47,565 aircraft operations, average 130 per day: 44% general aviation, 27% air taxi, 6% military and 22% airline.
-142 aircraft at that time were based at this airport: 87 single-engine, 10 multi-engine, 33 jet, 2 helicopters, and 10 military.

 An Army National Guard unit is based at Springfield–Branson, the 35th combat aviation brigade, detachment 3 company 1 of the 185th aviation regiment.
 "The 35th Combat Aviation Brigade deploys to an area of responsibility to provide command, control, staff planning and supervision of combat aviation brigade operations.
 The brigade's units fly a combination of AH-64A Apache attack helicopters, OH-58 Kiowa observation helicopters and UH-60 Blackhawk utility helicopters.
 It also has a detachment of two C-23 Sherpa cargo airplanes and a C-12 transport airplane."

 Financial data

 The strongest area of income for SGF is from non-aeronautical revenue activities including parking and rental cars.
 This is followed by fuel sales, terminal fees and landing fees.
 Parking income has been the strongest for the past year and has followed enplanement trends with a drop in revenues in FY 2008, and increasing again in FY 2010, with the highest level to date at more than $2.5 million.

 Personnel is the largest expenditure for the airport: this major operating expense is increasing per year and remains the highest by a very large margin.
 Additionally, an expense that sticks out is a sharp increase in contractual series between FY 2011 and FY 2012.